rumachan/RSAM/README.md

 cd RSAM
 docker build -t rsam .
 ```
-The resulting docker container has three mount points that have to be mounted
+The resulting docker image has three mount points that have to be mounted
 so the scripts can run:

 * `/home/volcano/workdir`: stores output files that need to be persistent between runs